colonelwatch/ESP32-fluid-simulation/README.md

 If you're interested in the CYD, the monorepo was critical for me to get started with it.

-If you're interested in this specific kind of fluid simulation you have an understanding of multi-variable calculus, here are some sources I would recommend:
+If you're interested in this specific kind of fluid simulation and you have an understanding of multi-variable calculus, here are some sources I would recommend:

 * A beginner-friendly intro: http://jamie-wong.com/2016/08/05/webgl-fluid-simulation/
 * An older, more comprehensive guide: https://developer.nvidia.com/gpugems/gpugems/part-vi-beyond-triangles/chapter-38-fast-fluid-dynamics-simulation-gpu